 AdditiveLab RESEARCH is developed by engineers and scientists with extensive experience in simulation and additive manufacturing.
 It is rigorously validated, extensively documented and scalable to run very fast on multi-core computers.
-It is the ideal package for R&D teams creating their own simulation IP, performing in depth analysis on AM parts and material properties during the AM process.
-The IP developed by researchers using AdditiveLab RESEARCH can then be distributed internally to other teams in the organization using AdditiveLab Lite product.

 Python API in AdditiveLab RESEARCH

 AdditiveLab RESEARCH offers unlimited access to all its features via a Python Scripting Interface.
-If you are a researcher or a simulation expert, then AdditiveLab's Python API gives the power for automation, optimization, and customization are at your own fingertips.
+If you are a researcher or a 3D printing simulation expert, then AdditiveLab's Python API gives the power for automation, optimization, and customization are at your own fingertips.

 Thermo-mechanically coupled transient analysis

 In addition, for experts, unlimited access is offered to all AdditiveLab's features via Python Scripting Interface.
 Automation, Optimization, and Customization are at your own fingertips using AdditiveLab's Python API.

 During the metal AM process, material is being heated and solidified rapidly.
 This causes the material to expand and contract very locally and to leave residual stresses in part and support structures.
 These residual stresses cause localized and global distortions, leading to deformed designs and even to rupture and delamination of the support structure.